pcoperatr/gradle-debugging/README.md

         suspend = true
     }

-Now, when debugging on the local machine, one can invoke `gradle debugTest`.
+Now, to debug the test execution on your local machine, simply invoke `gradle debugTest`.
-The behavior when calling `gradle check` or `gradle build` will remain unchanged.
+The behavior when calling `gradle test` will remain unchanged.
+This may be important for build servers or other environments, that simply call `gradle build` or `gradle check`.

 #### Automatic generation of `Debug` tasks
 Gradle prefers a declarative way to write build scripts instead of creating task manually like in the previous example.